wahn/jan_walter_org/_posts/2015-03-24-non-commercial-renderman.markdown

 export RMANTREE=/Applications/Pixar/RenderManProServer-19.0
 {% endhighlight %}

-To render out first picture we will go directly into a subfolder and render one of the example [RIB][RIB] files coming with the free
+To render our first picture we will go directly into a subfolder and render one of the example [RIB][RIB] files coming with the free
 version: